1.Preface

 Shared API Key (Optional)

-Specify API Key from Redmine.
+Specify the API Key from Redmine.

 RedSync uses the Shared API Key to access Redmine when the Account Link has no API Key.
 Use of the Shared API Key is optional.